 New Forest Economy

-At our annual meeting in 2022, the Governors’ Climate and Forests Task Force (GCFTF) released the Manaus Action Plan for a New Forest Economy (MAP) in which we called for partners to co-design innovative funding mechanisms for a long-term economic transformation in tropical jurisdictions.
+At our 12th Annual Meeting in 2022, the Governors’ Climate and Forests Task Force (GCF Task Force) released the Manaus Action Plan for a New Forest Economy (MAP) in which we called for partners to co-design innovative funding mechanisms for a long-term economic transformation in tropical jurisdictions.
 Building a New Forest Economy is one of the most important challenges of our time.
 This is critical for the climate.
 It is critical for biodiversity.
 And it is critical for the livelihoods and economic security of billions of people all over the world.
 Without a New Forest Economy—one that protects intact forests, restores degraded lands, and creates jobs and economic opportunities for the millions of people who live in these forests—the world’s tropical forests will not survive and entire regions will face ecological collapse.

-We have continued to advance in this co-creation process and welcome you to check our New Forest Economy page to partner with the GCFTF on our New Forest Economy efforts!
+We have continued to advance in this co-creation process and welcome you to check out our New Forest Economy page.
+Join us as we build a New Forest Economy!

 Window B of Norway’s Pledge to the Governors’ Climate and Forests Task Force